 Skip to contents

-Calculates multiscale slope and aspect based on the slope.k/aspect.k algorithm from Misiuk et al (2021) which extends classical formulations of slope restricted to a 3x3 window to multiple scales.
-The code from Misiuk et al (2021) was modified to allow for rectangular rather than only square windows.
+Calculates multiscale slope and aspect based on a modified version of the algorithm from Misiuk et al (2021) which extends classical formulations of slope restricted to a 3x3 window to multiple scales by using only cells on the edges of the focal window (see details for more information).

 Usage